turingschool-examples/set_list_tutorial/README.md

 You should then be able to access the databases called `set_list_development` and `set_list_test`.

 ## How to Use
 This application starts with schema and corresponding tests for `Artists` and `Songs`.
 Throughout classes in mod 2, students will be asked to work on adding various features to this application.
 It is recommended that students use the `main` branch of this repo, and add to it on their own machines.
 There is no need to submit any pull requests to the original repo, as this is a practice application.

-However, students can compare their own work against some completed code, or branch off for the following classes if they wish:
+Students can also check out the branches in this repo to visit the code at different points in time.
+The following table lists the classes in mod 2, the branch for where the class starts, and the branch with the completed code from the class.

 | Class | Starting Branch | Completed Branch |
 |-------|------|------|